 Businesses aim to arrange customs formalities in the most cost-effective way, taking into account tariff preferences, the variety of customs procedures, and the simplifications.
 Therefore, the task to ensure compliant and cost-effective customs formalities is a complex one and any customs-related topic is in the scope of the journal.

-At the core of the Customs Compliance & Risk Management Journal for Practitioners in Europe are these keywords: up-to-date customs knowledge, harmonisation and simplification of the international and national rules (the simpler the rules, the easier to trade and to manage the risk and compliance).
+At the core of the Customs Compliance & Risk Management Journal for Practitioners in Europe are these keywords: up-to-date customs knowledge, compliance, harmonisation and simplification of the international and national rules (the simpler the rules, the easier to trade and to manage compliance and risks).

 The first bi-monthly issue was released at the end of March 2020.
 Stakeholders - business, customs, academia, and others - from all over the world are invited to read the journal and to contribute articles.

 Prof Dr Borys Kormych, National University 'Odesa Law Academy', Ukraine